Winnti – BioGenix Solutions

 What They Care About: GenixLibrary data integrity, her research team’s work, understanding what was accessed and whether results are still valid

-Helpful For: What data is in GenixLibrary, which datasets were included in the acquisition package, what an adversary would want
+Helpful For: What data is in GenixLibrary, which datasets represent the highest-value targets, what an adversary would want

 Potential Barrier: May become emotionally focused on one specific dataset or research program and narrow the team’s scope